KushalM23/SmartAgriNode/README.md

 - **Crop Recommendation**: AI-powered crop suggestions based on soil and environmental parameters
 - **Weed Detection**: Advanced image processing to identify weeds in agricultural images (Optimized with ONNX)
 - **Dashboard**: Interactive web dashboard for viewing soil and climate insights
+- **Real-time Weather**: Integrated OpenMeteo API for live location-based weather data
+- **Hardware Integration**: Support for ESP32 sensors and ESP32-CAM for automated data collection and scanning
 - **User History**: Automatic tracking of recommendations and detections (stored in Supabase)

 ## Technology Stack